Media Standard Print: Important changes in the 2016 edition

 The eighth German edition was published in August 2016 and supersedes the 2010 edition.
 Media Standard Print 2016 – the English translation of the new German edition – was published in February 2017.
 Inter alia, it covers the switch to the new standard printing conditions for offset printing that were defined in 2013 and that for the first time take the effect of optical brighteners into account and so improve production quality.
 It therefore lists old printing conditions or ones that are valid for the time being in parallel with the new ones.
 Part 7 (Proofs) of the ISO 12647 standard is treated in greater detail than previously and in October 2016 use of the CIEDE2000 colour difference formula was made obligatory for proofs.
 The change in colour difference formula, which offers a better description of the visual uniformity of the colour space, also changes the previous figures for aim values and tolerances.
 However, in practice, the room for manoeuvre remains largely the same.

 The description of the standard printing conditions for the various printing methods of offset, gravure, flexo, newspaper and screen has been expanded through the addition of five typical digital printing applications.

 Furthermore, Media Standard Print refers to ISO 15397 and this is the first such reference to a standard that covers the key values for paper-based substrates.
 The standardized listing and communication of paper parameters had been neglected for many years but the standard adopted in 2014 should now be disseminated more widely and become indispensable for professional communication in printed product planning.

 Media Standard print is also being produced in a new format.
 In response to the current prevalence of mobile end devices the 78 page PDF document has been produced in landscape format in order to fit display screens, whilst internal hypertext links simplify navigation through the document.
 References to the corresponding chapter of ProcessStandard Offset or its revision published in July 2016 direct the reader to more detailed information.

 Media Standard Print 2016 is the first English language translation of the German Medienstandard Druck since 2006.
-Regrettably, the bvdm is not planning to publish an English translation of the German edition of Process Standard Offset 2012/2016, which is recognized beyond the borders of Germany and Europe.
+The bvdm is not planning to publish an English translation of the German edition of Process Standard Offset 2012/2016, which is recognized beyond the borders of Germany and Europe.
 This makes the English language edition of Media Standard Print 2016 all the more important for technical communication, since it refers to the same ISO Standards.